 - Auto Targeting - These types of campaigns and their associated groups have no keywords.
 Groups have pre-defined Auto Targets, visible in the same grid as Product Targets.
 (Details about these pre-defined Auto Targets are listed in the Auto Targeting section above.)

 Due to the nature of Auto Targeting campaigns, Marin will not bring in keywords associated with these campaigns.

 At the moment, Marin offers the following support for Product Targeting and Auto Targeting:

 - Manual Sync / Hard Sync

 In a future update, we will add support for creation and editing of targets within Marin via bulk and multi-edit.

 Viewing Amazon Targets In The Grid

-Once enabled for your account, you can view your Amazon targets in the grid by navigating to Products in the top navigation and clicking Groups & Targets in the sub-menu.
+Once enabled for your account, you can view your Amazon targets in the grid by navigating to Accounts > Products > Groups & Targets.

 If you use them, this grid is also shared with Google and Microsoft product groups.
 To refine your view to show only Amazon targets, simply use the grid filters.